Practical Driving Test

 - a hill start

 You might also be asked to carry out an emergency stop.

 Once you have passed your driving test, you may struggle with not having anyone sitting next to you, guiding you around.
 When you pass your driving test the extra elements of having to read traffic signs, road markings, or possibly having passengers or music in the car can make you nervous about driving, The Driving standards agency are in essence trying to make the Driving test and your driving lessons more realistic, so that you are better prepared to cope with driving once you have passed.

 What is Independent Driving?

 Independent driving is not an assessment of your ability to remember the directions.
 If you forget where you are going, you can ask the examiner and they will tell you.
 This is beneficial as it tells the examiner that you have recognized a junction ahead and that you are preparing for the junction.
 Even if you go the wrong way, this doesn’t matter, provided your road position, mirrors and signals where correct for the direction you went.
-The examiner will then give you different directions.

 You can book your practical test online at GOV.UK.
 When booking your practical test you will need:

 - Great Britain or Northern Ireland provisional driving licence number